Monterey Bay Aquarium: Seawater system

 Monterey Bay Aquarium displays 35,000 animals belonging to over 550 species in 2.3 e6USgal of water.
 Filtered seawater from Monterey Bay is pumped into the Kelp Forest and other exhibits at 2000 USgal per minute.
 At night, unfiltered seawater (or "raw seawater") is used for the Kelp Forest exhibit to maintain its realistic appearance.
-The use of unfiltered seawater allows animals to grow in the aquarium's plumbing so it must occasionally be cleaned with tools called pigs, which blast through the pipes under pressure to remove organisms and debris.
+The use of unfiltered seawater allows animals to grow in the aquarium's plumbing, so it must occasionally be cleaned with tools called pigs, which blast through the pipes under pressure to remove organisms and debris.
 Control systems that maintain this seawater system and other life support components for the animals are mostly automated, tracking various chemical parameters and reducing the likelihood for human error during repetitive tasks such as filter media backwashing.
 The seawater system is controlled by more than 10,000 data points.

 Kelp Forest exhibit

 At 28 ft tall and 65 ft long, the Kelp Forest exhibit is the focal point of Monterey Bay Aquarium's Ocean's Edge wing.
 Nearly three stories high, the exhibit is regarded as the first successful attempt to maintain a living kelp forest in an artificial setting.
 During the facility's planning and construction, professionals doubted that kelp could be grown in an aquarium at this scale.
 And, even if it could be grown, critics of the project did not think the public would be interested in seeing this representation of Monterey Bay.
 During the design phase, kelp scientists Wheeler North at the California Institute of Technology and Mike Neushal at the University of California, Santa Barbara informed the aquarium of the kelp's needs.
 The exhibit's success at sustaining giant kelp and its realistic appearance are attributed to the availability of direct sunlight, the use of natural seawater from Monterey Bay, and a surge machine (a large plunger) that replicates California's pulsing water currents.
 The 5 ft surge machine, which plunges every 6 seconds, allows the kelp in the exhibit to grow an average of 4 in per day and was designed and constructed by David Packard.
-Kelp forests are important ecosystems along California's coast—compared to tropical rainforests in their biodiversity—and, alongside giant kelp, the exhibit contains species of fish indigenous to Monterey Bay, including rockfishes and leopard sharks.
+Kelp forests are important ecosystems along California's coast—comparable to tropical rainforests in their biodiversity—and, alongside giant kelp, the exhibit contains species of fish indigenous to Monterey Bay, including rockfishes and leopard sharks.